nitin7478/Credit-Card-Default-Prediction/README.md

 - Explainable Predictions: The project incorporates interpretability techniques to explain the model's predictions and gain insights into contributing factors.
 - Easy Integration: The trained model can be seamlessly integrated into existing systems for real-time credit evaluation.

-### Getting Started

-Follow the installation procedure provided in the README to set up the project environment.
-You can then use the model for predicting credit card defaults and fine-tune the model for your specific use case.

-### Usage

-- Train the model using historical credit card payment data.
-- Evaluate the model's performance using appropriate evaluation metrics.
-- Deploy the model to predict default scenarios in real-time.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)